 There aren’t any drugs available that have been shown to be effective at helping with this without serious side-effects such as drowsiness or loss or cognitive function.

 However, various dietary and supplemental protocols, along with various mind-body practices have been shown in clinical practice to be effective at helping Fibromyalgia patients to step down from the Hyper-vigilant stage.

 This along with working on any digestive issues and helping the client sleep well and deeply can have a profound outcome on their state of well-being.

-This is sort of work I specialise in.
+This is a sort of work I specialize in.
 I use the functional medicine approach to work out which aspects of a person’s diet and lifestyle are most impacting their condition.
 I coach the client to make changes that can have a deep impact and affect their health.
 I use herbs and nutritional supplements that will stimulate the body to function in the correct way, all of which is evidence-based and clinically effective.